Sameer-arch-code/dishwasher_perception/README.md

 ## Description
 Detects if dishwasher is open, estimates pose, estimates the percentage of rack (basket) outside.

+Custom interfaces are in a separate repo : git@gitlab.rwu.de:prj-iki-ros2/playground/dishwasher_perception_interfaces.git, and must be cloned as a submodule.

 Explanation of algorithmn:

 ![Explanation of algorithmn](documentation/dishwasher's rack's pose estimation algorithmn.jpg)